- What types of personal information BJE might collect;

 Management and Security of Personal Information

-BJE’s Office Manager is responsible for the management of personal information that we collect.
+BJE’s Business Manager is responsible for the management of personal information that we collect.

 BJE staff are required to respect the confidentiality of all personal information and the privacy of individuals, and we have directed our staff that personal information must be dealt with in accordance with this statement.